moustafa991982/Cpyr/docs/NVIDIA_Metropolis_Briefing.md

 ### 5.3 Edge Deployment Profile

+1. Edge-deployment engineering.
+Today the model runs on a T4 with vanilla PyTorch.
+Porting to Jetson + DeepStream + TensorRT-INT8 is straightforward but real work.
+We would like NVIDIA's developer-relations support and a few engineering-sample Jetson Orin units to accelerate this.
+2. Site-specific re-training.
+Every camera viewpoint has its own "normal".
+The model needs a short calibration period at each new install.
+TAO Toolkit's fine-tuning workflow looks like the right tool for that; we would value guidance on the right TAO pipeline.
+3. Customer access.
+We can build this; we cannot easily walk into a transport authority.
+NVIDIA's existing Metropolis partners (and Inception startup-program enterprise customers) would shorten that path by months.
+4. Validation footage diversity.
+Our current training data is daylight, dry, urban.
+Night, rain, tunnel, and snow scenes are out of distribution.
+Access to NVIDIA's curated AV datasets or to a partner's archival camera footage would dramatically improve generalisation.

 | Requirement | CPYR | Traffic Vision |
 |---|---|---|
 | Model size | 1.2 KB (conv) / 51.2 KB (einsum) | ~few MB (3-block conv encoder) |